The colourful world of dogs: Understanding canine vision

 Peripheral vision: Dogs' panoramic view of the world

-This capability far outstrips humans, who have a field of view limited to 180 degrees.
+These differences in skull shape and eye placement among breeds affect their overall field of view and how they perceive their environment.
 This enhanced peripheral vision allows dogs to spot things that we might miss without turning our heads.

 The best colours for dog toys